kamcio96/KamcioSQL/README.md

-# KamcioMySQL
+# KamcioSQL
-MySQL library for java
+SQL library for java